Cyclen

-Cyclen (1,4,7,10-tetraazacyclododecane) is a aza-crown ether with the formula (CH2CH2NH)4.
+Cyclen (1,4,7,10-tetraazacyclododecane) is an aza-crown ether with the formula (CH2CH2NH)4.
 It is a white solid.
+It forms coordination complexes with metal cations and is used to synthesize the chelating agent DOTA which has several medical applications.
+Being structurally simple, symmetrical, and polyfunctional, cyclen has been widely investigated.

 Synthesis

 Some syntheses exploit the Thorpe-Ingold effect to facilitate ring-formation.
 Illustrative is the reaction of the deprotonated tosylamides with ditosylates: